lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

   sudo snap install zsync

-To download the image using zsync for 19.10, run
+To download the image using zsync run

 .. code::